yellobyte/SoapESP32/README.md

 Always make sure you have one of the latest versions of **Arduino core for ESP32** installed.
 Older versions might produce build errors with some examples.

 Most DLNA media servers I tested the library with showed some oddities.
-All compatibility issues I ran across have been fixed.
+However, all compatibility issues I ran across have been fixed.
 Please note the following:

 - As of V1.3.0 a new function _searchServer()_ is available.
 The function sends UPnP content search requests to media servers asking for a list of objects that match certain criterias, e.g. the objects property _title_ must contain the string "xyz" or the files property _album_ must contain the string "abc", etc. Not all media servers support UPnP content search requests though.
 More info below.